Controlling a pump and using a float switch as a sensor

 Inactive

 I would like to implement the following use case and am still looking for the right hardware.
-I'm up Opensprinkler encountered.
+I came across open sprinklers.

-Maybe you can let me know if that would work.
+Maybe you can tell me if that would work.

 I have a water source with a 230V submersible pump.